justjam2013/homebridge-virtual-accessories/README.md

 -   Switch.
 Nobody can have too many switches!
 Allows you to create switches, normally on/off, stateful, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
 -   Doorbell.
 Allows you to use any button as a doorbell and have it play a chime on a Homepod paired in the Home app.
 -   Garage Door.
 Will display a widget in CarPlay when you approach your home.
-Triggers a HomeKit notification when the accessory's state changes.
+Generates a HomeKit notification when the accessory's state changes.
 -   Lock.
 This was just low hanging fruit.
-Triggers a HomeKit notification when the accessory's state changes.
+Generates a HomeKit notification when the accessory's state changes.
+-   Sensor.
+Allows you to create different types of sensors.
+Sensors will generate notifications when their state changes, with some types of notifications classified as `critical` by Homekit.
+Critical notifications are allowed to bypass Do Not Disturb and allowed to appear on CarPlay display.
+Sensors can be activated by different triggers.
+Currently, they options are:
+   - Host Ping trigger.
+Pings a network host and is actvated when the ping fails.
+The sensor resets when the ping is successful.
+   - Cron trigger.
+Activates the sensor when the time and date match the schedule deascribed by the cron expression.
+The sensor resets after a brief delay.
+   - Switch trigger.
+To activate a sensor by a switch flip, create a switch with a companion sensor.
+A future release may provide the ability to create this pairing through the sensor with trigger switch path.

 ## Installation